Money-saving tip: Compare hostel prices with Hostelz.com. They compare prices from Hostelworld, Booking.com and others with 1 click.

 Sydney Harbour YHA is a beautiful mix of modern and colonial Sydney.
 Built above archaeological remnants, this modern hostel has combined heritage with state of the art facilities.

+This is on top of our recommendations for best hostel to stay in Sydney for solo-travellers!
 Enjoy the views over Sydney Harbour, Opera House and Harbour Bridge from the comfort of your very own rooftop terrace!

 Sydney Harbour offers both dorm and private rooms, including a family room.

 The dorms come with handy lockers and can sleep up to 6 people.
 There is choice between mixed, female and male dorms.

 All rooms – dorm and private – have their very own private bathroom.